-In the Autumn Statement on 29 November 2011, the Chancellor announced that the government intended to implement measures to reduce the impact of policy on the costs of electricity for the most electricity-intensive industries, beginning in 2013 and worth around £250 million over the Spending Review period.
+In the 2011 Autumn Statement, the Chancellor announced that the government intended to implement measures to reduce the impact of policy on the costs of electricity for the most electricity-intensive industries, beginning in 2013 and worth around £250 million over the Spending Review period.

-As part of this, the government has committed to compensate the most electricity-intensive businesses to help offset the indirect cost of the Carbon Price Floor and the EU ETS, subject to state aid guidelines as well as an increase in the rate of relief from the Climate Change Levy to 90%, benefitting electricity participants of the 54 sectors which have made commitments under the Climate Change Agreements scheme.
+As part of this, the government has committed to compensate the most electricity-intensive businesses to help offset the indirect cost of the Carbon Price Floor and the EU ETS, subject to state aid guidelines.
+In the 2014 Budget, the Chancellor announced that compensation for the indirect costs of the Carbon Price Floor and the EU ETS would be extended to 2019-20.

-The European Commission adopted the revised State Aid guidelines in June 2012.
-The guidelines list the sectors deemed to be exposed to a significant risk of carbon leakage due to indirect emissions costs and provide details of the maximum levels of compensation that can be made available to them.
+The European Commission adopted revised State Aid guidelines on compensation for the indirect costs of the EU ETS in June 2012.
+These guidelines list the sectors deemed to be exposed to a significant risk of carbon leakage due to indirect emissions costs, and provide details of the maximum levels of compensation that can be made available to them.
 Any Member State compensation scheme must be designed within the framework set by the European Commission.

 The consultation, which closed in December 2012, provided an opportunity for all those interested in the package to comment on the proposals, helping us ensure that compensation is targeted at those companies who are most at risk of carbon leakage as a result of energy and climate change policies.

 Following detailed consideration of the responses and state aid clearance for the EU ETS compensation package, in May 2013 we published the government’s response to the consultation and the final compensation scheme design for the EU ETS.
-Applications to the EU ETS compensation scheme can be made from the 3rd May 2013.
+The UK started making payments in respect of indirect costs of the EU ETS in 2013.

 For Carbon Price Floor compensation, which remains subject to state aid approval from the European Commission, we expect to publish guidance later in the summer and begin payments shortly thereafter.